LoreArc

 Features

-• Inhabit mountain peaks, cliffs, and caves
+• Dwelling on mountain peaks and in caves

-• Skilled hunters wielding bow and arrow
+• Skilled in hunting, wielding bow and arrow

-• Move freely across rugged terrain
+• Freely moving through rugged terrain

 Stories